aaronparker/packagefactory/docs/setup.md

 # Set Up the Packaging Factory

-Running the packaging factory locally requires Windows because the [Microsoft Win32 Content Prep Tool](https://learn.microsoft.com/en-us/mem/intune/apps/apps-win32-prepare) runs on Windows only.
+Running the packaging factory locally requires a support version of Windows because the [Microsoft Win32 Content Prep Tool](https://learn.microsoft.com/en-us/mem/intune/apps/apps-win32-prepare) runs on Windows only.
+Additionally, the packaging factory has only been tested on Windows PowerShell.
+It may run on PowerShell 7; however, it is not actively tested on that version of PowerShell.

 ## Install the required PowerShell modules